thephpleague/csv/README.md

 Csv is a library to ease parsing, writing and filtering CSV in PHP.
-The library goal is to be powerful while remaining lightweight, by utilizing PHP native classes whenever possible.
+The library goal is to be powerful while remaining lightweight, by utilizing PHP native features whenever possible.

 ## Highlights

 - Easy to use API
-- Read and Write to CSV documents in a memory efficient and scalable way
+- Read from and Write to CSV documents in a memory efficient and scalable way
+- Flexible and powerful query features and array to object mapping.
+- Transform CSV documents into popular format (`JSON`, `XML` or `HTML`)
 - Support PHP stream filtering capabilities
-- Transform CSV documents into popular format (JSON, XML or HTML)
 - Fully documented
 - Fully unit tested
 - Framework-agnostic